freebsd-ita/gufi-blog/content/elk-2.md

 * May I suggest to restart logstash, sir?

-So we are 'teaching' logstash how to recognize our nginx events mapping them with fields.
+So we are *teaching* logstash how to recognize our nginx events mapping them with fields.

 How to learn to map real life events to logstash grok filters?
 Well, you have different choices:

 * using /dev/random > /usr/local/etc/logstash/logstash.conf
 * using google
 * scrolling down

 The smarter (and faster) way to do this is using: <http://grokdebug.herokuapp.com/> with real events (aka: tail from your nginx access log file).

 Is everything still fine?
 Damn, this is quite boring isn't it?

 So, a quick recap:

 nginx is saving logs to (i.e.) _/var/log/nginx/nginx.access.log_, logstash knows how to decompose nginx access log events and where to save them so what are we missing?
 Right, a beer.

-Well, actually we are missing something that 'monitors' /var/log/nginx/nginx.access.log and that, in case of new events, sends deltas of it to a remote endpoint (basically something like splunk-forwarder); for our purposes we'll use something called **logstash-forwarder-java**.
+Well, actually we are missing something that 'monitors' **/var/log/nginx/nginx.access.log** and that, in case of new events, sends deltas of it to a remote endpoint (basically something like splunk-forwarder).

+For our purposes we'll use something called **logstash-forwarder-java**.

 I know, I know: it's not in our ports, but feel free to use the one with have in our ports (the one Golang based), I'll continue using the java-based one (we have already installed java, dude).